-Our BA (Hons) Illustration course aims to give those with a passion for image making and illustration the skills they need to capture and communicate ideas through pictures.
+Our BA (Hons) Illustration degree course aims to give those with a passion for image making and illustration the skills they need to capture and communicate ideas through pictures.
 We celebrate the challenge of finding your individual visual voice through experimenting, risk taking and critical reflection.
 You will also explore how your work can be applied across a wide range of contexts, from commercial work to personally-driven projects.

 This course provides an opportunity to development a wide range of transferable skills and design process knowledge that is highly desirable to employers.